ENE425-Group3/emissions-calculator-group3/README.md

 Answer to Task 5 from Diary Team: The following suggestions are shown above.
 The biggest trouble would be finding out how to calculate these values, as they are not as straightforward or provided in the NTM method.
 The app development possibilites would require external data, probably in parternshipship with the government.
 One example of a partnership that would provide useful data to our project would be Mobilitetslab for Smarte Transportløsninger (MUST), who provide the city with infastructure and data for the city of Bergen. https://www.bergen.kommune.no/hvaskjer/tema/must

+A change in methodology would require a different form of calculation, or an addition to the NTM that does not provide the alternate forms of transportation.
+The ARTEMIS method has the methodology closest to what we would be looking to achieve, but as mentioned further down in the section, it is more complicated than what we currently are providing.

 Short recap of App Development:
 The App development team was asked to: Adjust the code (app.py) to include your team selected method.